 Washington Square Park is one of the best-known and best-loved destinations in New York City.
 As a neighborhood park and civic gathering place, it may be one of the great public spaces in the world.
 Anyone who visits the park today and who looks at how people use it can confirm in just a few minutes that it has nearly all of the key attributes of a great public space.
 These attributes, first identified in the research of William Whyte’s Street Life Project (later refined and expanded through PPS’s work) are: People are engaged in a wide range of activities and uses; There is a diversity of ages and gender; People gather in groups as well as alone; Most of the space is used—there are few empty areas; People use the space at all different times of day, week and even during varied weather conditions.

 A park’s success can also be measured by other indicators such as the amount of affection that is being displayed, its overall level of comfort and sense of safety, the level of stewardship, and the way people engage in different activities at very close range and interact with each other easily.

-In 2005, the Washington Square Park Council asked PPS to conduct an analysis of how Washington Square Park was being used, focusing on how people were using different areas of the park, and how well the current park design and amenities support people’s activities.
-The analyses included both an online and intercept survey of people in the park, systematic observations, and pedestrian counts at entrances.
+In 2005, the Washington Square Park Council asked PPS to conduct an analysis of how people were using different parts of the park and how well the current park design and amenities supported people’s activities.
+The analyses included both online and in-person surveys of people who visit the park as well as systematic observations and pedestrian counts.